masud1901/Land-Cover-Data-Processing/readme.md

 ### Area of Interest

 The area of interest for this project is Haywood County, Tennessee.
 ## Requirements

-To run the script, you need the following libraries:
+To run the scripts, you need the following libraries:

 - os
 - logging